 Similarly, for Google Docs, I feel it is more efficient to store the data in Google Docs and then paste the URL into Trello.
 Google Docs and Evernote have a large capacity.
 Trello remains a coordinator rather than a storage system.

 Dropbox and Box

-You can also use the principle of linking URLs from other Dropbox and Google docs.
-I prefer to restrict Google Docs to ‘native’ Google Docs files (spreadsheets and docs), but I keep other files types (images, word documents) in Dropbox.
+You can also link URLs from other Dropbox and Google docs.
+Ayoa also allows you to create links to documents I prefer to restrict Google Docs to ‘native’ Google Docs files (spreadsheets and docs), but I keep other files types (images, word documents) in Dropbox.
 I add documents to Evernote but to accompany an explanatory text, rather than for pure storage.

 Checklists not nested sub-tasks

 While a checklist might be like a sub-todo-list, it may be just a list of things to check.
 Rather than write the checklist as a list of tasks “check item 1, check item 2, check items 3”, either the main task or the title of the checklist might be “check the items in this list.
 This principle still complies with #GTD which encourages you to phrase tasks as ‘really’ doable things.

 In Todoist, to remain consistent, you would create a sub-item ‘checklist’ under the main task and then the checklist items but this would be three levels down.
 In Trello all this information is immediately visible in a card.

 Commentsin Todoistare one level down

 In Todoist, comments are one level under the task, not immediately visible whereas, on